luguslabs/habs/README.md

 ## [Archipel chain](https://github.com/luguslabs/archipel/tree/master/chain)
 To federate several nodes and have a shared state to elect leader, we create a specific Substrate runtime to achived this.
-[Substrate](https://substrate.dev/) is a Parity framework to easely create specific blockchain logics.
-This runtime also collect all nodes metrics of federation to be able to seect the leader appropriately.
+[Substrate](https://substrate.dev/) is a Parity framework to easely create blockchain specific logics.
+This runtime also collect all nodes metrics of federation to be able to select the best leader appropriately.
-All DappNode hardware inside a federation run this substrate node.
+All DappNode hardwares inside a federation, run this this substrate node service.
 We call it the Archipel substrate chain or Archipel Chain.
-In the current implementation, the Archipel chain is composed of 3 nodes.
+In the current implementation, an Archipel chain is composed of 3 nodes.
 That means that to operate, you have to setup or find 3 DAppNodes in differents location. ( different ISP is better also).
-In Archipel Chain authorities are trusted.
+In Archipel Chain, authorities are trusted (friends or familly or social links etc ...).
 The chain consenus used can be fast.
-For the moment and first milestone, we use the default substrate consensus.
+At the moment, our first milestone, we use the default substrate consensus.
-The [Archipel runtime](https://github.com/luguslabs/archipel/blob/master/chain/runtime/src/archipel.rs) has 2 fonctions that can be called all the 3 nodes entity of the federation :
+The [Archipel runtime](https://github.com/luguslabs/archipel/blob/master/chain/runtime/src/archipel.rs) has 2 fonctions that can be called by all the 3 nodes entities of the federation :
 - set_leader(origin, old_leader: T::AccountId):

-When the algorithm in the orchestraor detect a leadership necessity to change or to start.
-Before starting the leader (in active mode. aka validator mode), a transaction is propagated to take.
-The node that wanted to take the leadership, must indicate in params 'old_leader' the current node seeing as leader and certainly down.
+When the algorithm in the orchestrator detect a leadership necessity to start.
+Before starting the leader (in active mode. aka validator mode), a set_leader transaction is propagated by the candidate node.
+In this set_leader call function, the candidate node must indicates parameter 'old_leader' : the current node seen as bad or down leader from his point of view.
+The candidate node will only start his validator duty, if he sees his set_leader transaction finilized sucessflully.
-With 3 nodes in the archipel, it allows to prevent 2 nodes to start as validator at the same time.
+This set_leader call, with 3 nodes in the archipel, allows to prevent 2 nodes to start validating in the same time.
+We will see if this simpe algorithm must be evolved to cover all equivocation.
+In the algorithm, we will prefere an archipel service down instead of [equivocation] on the network and heavy slashes.(https://guide.kusama.network/en/latest/try/secure-validator-setup/#high-availability)

 - add_metrics(origin, metrics_value: u32) :

-It is a heartbeat transaction that allow to detect since when a node is not active or down in case of no transactions received.
-No params are used.
-Metrics_value is not used.
-In the future, metrics could be added to have a more accurate state or leader selection optmisations.
+It is an heartbeat transaction that allow to detect node liveness and detect network or power crash of the current leader.
+If no transactions received add_metrics from an entities, the orchestrator will react.
+Metrics_value parameter is not used at te moment.
+In the future, metrics details could be added and stored to have a more accurate state or leaders selection optmisations.

-Note : As all the project are dockerize, you can launch also 1, 2, or 3 containers into cloud providers but this not the end goal of the solution.
+Note : As all the project are dockerize, you can launch also 1, 2, or 3 Archipel chain containers into cloud providers but this not the end goal of the solution.
 You can find others system to garantee HA or failover in cloud.
 Here the goal is to setup an HA on decentralized infrastructures.
+For instance using [DAppNode](https://dappnode.io/)

 ## [Orchestrator](https://github.com/luguslabs/archipel/tree/master/orchestrator)